vrtemij/games-catalogue-platform/README.md

 - Registered user can check out and games will be added to the library (backend only)

 ## Technologies used

 ###Backend
 ```
 Java 11, Spring Boot 2.7.5, MySQL
 ```

 ###Frontend
 ```
 TypeScript, React.js, ChakraUI
 ```
-For user auth I implemented jwt-token based authentication, HttpSession id is used for storing cart.

-You can find postman.json file to check endpoints or start an application and go to ${server:port}/swagger-iu/ page

-On the start of the application user with role admin is created.
-Use username:admin password:admin for login

-Frontend made with React.js and ChakraUi.
 ## Installation
 ###Backend
 Create schema for application from file `table-create.sql`.